 We will disclose personal information when required by law, or if we have good-faith belief that such action is necessary to (a) comply with current judicial proceedings, a court order or legal process served on us, (b) protect and defend our rights, or (c) protect the rights, property, and other interests of our users or others.
 We may be required to disclose an individual’s personal information in response to lawful requests by public authorities including to meet national security or law enforcement requirements.

-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, FMYI may be liable.
+In cases of onward transfer to third parties of data of EU and Swiss individuals received pursuant to the EU-US Privacy Shield and US-Swiss Privacy Shield, FMYI may be liable.

 The Individual’s Right of Access